I want to sell my business but need confidential help, where do I start?

 What are Sellers Discretionary Earnings? (aka Cash Flow)

 It’s very important that buyers and sellers understand exactly what discretionary earnings are.
 It’s what buyers want to buy and sellers should have to sell.
 The short answer is; “the true benefit ($) to the owner” or more properly stated: Discretionary Earnings are the sum of earnings before compensation available to a working owner/manager, depreciation and amortization, interest expense, owners benefits and expenses that are “one time” or extraordinary which are not representative of the continuing operation of the business or are discretionary to the owner and/or primarily for the owners benefit.
-All entries into a discretionary cash flow ledger must be documented.

 Can I talk to the Owner?